devops-jey/Infra-Automation/README.md

 # Infra-Automation
-Linux Infra automation by using Ansible/Python
+Linux Infra automation by using Ansible/Python in current project

-12345